-- (1) Require permits for all proposed construction or other development in the city, including the placement of manufactured homes, so that it may determine whether such construction or other development is proposed within flood-prone areas: - (2) Review proposed development to assure that all necessary permits have been received from those governmental agencies from which approval is required by federal or state law, including section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1334; - (3) Review all permit applications to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall:
+- (1) Require permits for all proposed construction or other development in the city, including the placement of manufactured homes, so that it may determine whether such construction or other development is proposed within flood-prone areas; - (2) Require copies of all necessary permits governmental agencies from which approval is required by federal or state law, including section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+1334; maintain such permits on file. - (3) Review all permit applications to determine whether proposed building sites will be reasonably safe from flooding.
+All new construction and substantial improvements shall: - a.
+Be designed (or modified) and adequately anchored to prevent flotation, collapse, and lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy, - b.
+Be constructed with materials resistant to flood damage, - c.
+Be constructed by methods and practices that minimize flood damages, and